GABurns/GABurns/README.md

 **Software Development:** Skilled in creating robust applications and scripts for data processing.\

 ## Projects
+Most of the projects I work on are private repos or historically for public sector organisations that prohited me from putting code online (don't ask!).

 - [12 Plots of Christmas](https://github.com/GABurns/12PlotsChristmas):
 Led a team of 5 Data Scientists to produce 12 bespoke Christmas themed visualizations for [Exploristics](https://exploristics.com/) Social Media campaign.
 This resulted content with